Antonio Fuoco: Hypercar career

-For the 2023 season, Fuoco joined the Ferrari – AF Corse outfit in the Le Mans Hypercar category of the World Endurance Championship, partnering Miguel Molina and Nicklas Nielsen in a Ferrari 499P.
+For the 2023 season, Fuoco joined the Ferrari AF Corse outfit in the Le Mans Hypercar category of the World Endurance Championship, partnering Miguel Molina and Nicklas Nielsen in a Ferrari 499P.
 The opening round at the 1000 Miles of Sebring began with a positive surprise, as Fuoco took the brand's first pole in the top class of the Championship.
+In 2024, Fuoco, along with Nielsen and Molina of the number 50 Ferrari AF Corse team, won the 24 Hours of Le Mans in the Hypercar category.

 Racing record

 Career summary

 † As Fuoco was a guest driver, he was ineligible to score points.

 ‡ Points only counted towards the Michelin Endurance Cup, and not the overall LMP2 Championship.